osirrc/terrier-docker/README.md

 ```
 python run.py prepare --repo terrier --collections robust04=/tmp/disk45/=trectext
 ```
-*Note*: You should remove any README files that come with the corpus, as they include example documents that cause duplicates.

-The following `jig` command can be usef to perform a retrieval run on the collection with the `robust04` test collection, using BM25 as ranker:
+The following `jig` command can be used to perform a retrieval run on the collection with the `robust04` test collection, using BM25 as ranker:

 ```
 python run.py search  \